-This article compares features of both drones to establish whether or not the price difference is justified – whether you’re a seasoned drone pilot looking for a new toy or this purchase represents your first experience in this fun an
+This article compares features of both drones to establish whether or not the price difference is justified – whether you’re a seasoned drone pilot looking for a new toy or this purchase represents your first experience in this fun an exciting hobby.

 Parrot Bebop Overview

 The Parrot Bebop is affordable, yet feature-packed despite being in the same price range as many of the “toy” drones sold at retailers around the country.